raspberrypilearning/editor-hello-world/en/step_7.md

 The `datetime` module helps with writing code that uses dates and times.

-Import the `datetime` module on the first line of code in your file.
+Import the `datetime` module on the first lines of code in your file.

 --- code ---
 ---